 - a rough, proposed budget for the time abroad (including airfare, in-country living & travel expenses, research expenses, etc);

 - a copy of your UW-Madison student record or transcript and, if appropriate, graduate transcript/s for courses taken at other institutions.
+Unofficial transcripts are fine.

 - Arrange for two (2) letters of recommendation, one of which must come from the applicant’s advisor.
 We recommend applicants contact their references before listing them in their applications.
-Letters of recommendation should arrive as pdfs, on letterhead and signed, and be sent directly to IRIS at firstname.lastname@example.org.
+Letters of recommendation should arrive as pdfs, on letterhead and signed, and be sent directly to firstname.lastname@example.org.

-There is continuing uncertainty as to whether UW-Madison-funded travel will be allowed or allowable (via waiver; see below) over summer 2021.
 Applications should be submitted under the assumption that travel will be permitted (though also cognizant of impacts the pandemic has had at the research/field site).
 Should circumstances dictate that awardees cannot travel we will work with them to find alternatives and/or carryover awards until travel is possible.

 Scott Kloeck-Jenson’s commitment to social justice in the broadest sense inspired the creators of this fellowship program to seek to support UW-Madison graduate students who share Scott’s belief that all research into the lives of disadvantaged persons or into the conditions that cause inequality and suffering around the world will form a part – large or small – of a cumulative process by which the world will become fairer and lives better.
 As such, many kinds of international research are about social justice by Scott’s own definition.
 We urge potential applicants to take Scott’s inspiration and this call for applications as an invitation to think through the social justice implications of their anticipated project and to apply for support whether their work is action-oriented and reformist (i.e., in the classic social justice tradition) or addresses in any fashion at all and in any discipline important problems faced by disadvantaged persons and communities outside the United States.